sysintelligent/kubernetes-resilience-guide/downtime-tolerant-kubernetes.md

 **Why Essential**: Security is foundational to resilience - compromised pods can cause cascading failures and data breaches.
 Without proper security controls, the entire resilience architecture can be undermined.

-This factor builds upon the previous factors by ensuring that the resilient workloads are protected from security threats that could compromise their availability and integrity.

 **Use Case**: Production environments, compliance requirements, defense in depth

 **Configuration**: